Potential EV drivers are uncertain about the costs

 As an average small electric vehicle can travel 6,5 kilometers (4 miles) per kWh, if you typically drive your car 1,600 km (1,000 miles) a month, then you’ll need at least 250 kWh to charge it properly.

-However, when you charge at a public charging station you also pay for the service.
-The tariff is based on the location you charge at, the network you use (the roaming fee), the time you charge, the number of kWh you consume, as well as a potential membership fee the supplier may decide to charge you.
+How much public charging costs vary on a range of factors.
+The tariff is based on the location you charge at, the network you use (and any roaming fees for using other networks), the time you charge, the number of kWh you consume, as well as a potential membership fee the supplier may decide to charge you.

-Fast charging, also known as level 3 charging or DC charging is capable of charging a vehicle within minutes as opposed to hours.
-Fast chargers are significantly faster than regular AC charging stations, taking between 15 and 45 minutes to charge most passenger electric vehicles up to 80 percent—making it quick and easy to charge on the go.
+Fast charging, also known as level 3 charging or DC charging, is capable of charging a vehicle within minutes instead of hours.
+Fast chargers are significantly quicker than regular AC charging stations, taking between 15 and 45 minutes to charge most passenger electric vehicles up to 80 percent—making it quick and easy to charge on the go.

 Fast charging is, however, the most expensive public charging option and can double (or in some cases even triple) the cost per kWh.
-With fast charging, you’re paying for the convenience of charging your vehicle quickly.
-The price difference, however, depends on the location which you charge and whether the charging station bills by the minute or by kWh.
+With fast charging, you’re paying for the convenience of charging your vehicle quickly – and the investment by the charge point operator.
+The price difference, however, depends on the location at which you charge and whether the charging station bills by the minute or by kWh.

 The price of fast charging is more comparable to the price of filling up with gas, however, it’s not usually an everyday experience for most drivers.
 Instead, fast charging is reserved for quick top-ups on long trips, while cheaper home or AC public charging is used for day-to-day charging.

 With all these variables, it can be hard to get an accurate idea of how much charging an EV costs versus filling up a car with gas.
 That said, we can look at average numbers to get an idea.